 It is difficult to determine the cause of an individual’s addictive tendencies, but the comorbidity of addiction and mental illness is twice as high in those who struggle with mental health issues.

 Dual diagnosis, defined as the diagnosis of addiction and mental health issues, is the most effective form of treatment for alcoholism, drug addiction, and the co-occurring issues that accompany them.
-Dual diagnosis treatment is the philosophy that the symptoms of an addict or alcoholic’s problem cannot be treated independent of the emotional and mental experience that runs parallel to the addiction.
+Dual diagnosis treatment is the philosophy that the symptoms of an addict or alcoholic’s problem cannot be treated independently of the emotional and mental experience that runs parallel to the addiction.

 The method is to remove the substance from an individual and detox him or her, apply intensive individual and group therapy in a safe and supportive setting, provide attention from a medical team with the application of pharmaceutical medication if necessary and appropriate, and create structured aftercare planning.

 JourneyPure offers various types of treatment across all levels of care.
-From substance abuse primary to dual Diagnosis, offering Detox, Residential Inpatient, Partial Hospitalization, and Intensive Outpatient patients of all kinds will be able to find what they are looking for and receive care specific to their needs.
-Not every treatment center is appropriate for every patient, and JourneyPure strives to provide informed, evidence based approaches to focus on the individual needs of every client that checks in.
+From substance abuse primary to dual diagnosis, offering Detox, Residential Inpatient, Partial Hospitalization, and Intensive Outpatient patients of all kinds will be able to find what they are looking for and receive care specific to their needs.
+Not every treatment center is appropriate for every patient, and JourneyPure strives to provide informed, evidence-based approaches to focus on the individual needs of every client that checks in.